Esakkindhar/T-FLIPFLOP-POSEDGE/README.md

 end<br>
 endmodule<br>

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:
+Developed by:Esakkindhar A

+RegisterNumber:24001907
 */

 **RTL LOGIC FOR FLIPFLOPS**<br>